mrisher/smtp-sts/mta-sts.md

 DANE by deploying TLSA records only for some of a domain's MXs, but such a mechanism is not possible for the per-domain policies used by MTA-STS.

+The primary motivation of MTA-STS is to provide a mechanism for domains to upgrade their transport security even when deploying DNSSEC is undesirable or impractical.
+However, MTA-STS is designed not to interfere with DANE deployments when the two overlap; in particular, senders who implement MTA-STS validation MUST NOT allow a "valid" or "report-only" MTA-STS validation to override a failing DANE validation.

 # Policy Discovery

 MTA-STS policies are distributed via HTTPS from a "well-known" [@!RFC5785] path served